Everyone wants more sales.

 Pixel-based retargeting is one of the most common ways to execute your plan.

 Here’s an example of how Dohop implements this method:

 Once someone visits your website, a browser cookie is stored to retain that information.

 This is how you can find people who have visited your website.

 Now you need to get a retargeting platform.

 The cookie will notify the platform and provide that consumer with your ads based on what pages they viewed on your website.

 Pixel-based retargeting is great because of its timing.

-People will start seeing your ads almost right after they’ve left your website.
+People will start seeing your ads almost immediately after leaving your website.